 Many of the same copywriting tricks described in the landing page guide and above come into play here.
 You need short, snappy writing, storytelling elements, and cliffhangers that get the lead eager to click a link to learn more.

-Another thing that came up in the landing page guide is how you hook in your audience.
-You should avoid making provocative content (think religious, political, or sexual content) or clickbait to get people reading.
+Avoid making provocative content (think religious, political, or sexual content) or clickbait to get people reading.
 These emails might lure people in, but they will not keep them coming back.
 With these tactics, you will fail to build the kind of long-term engagement you seek.